sarjataziz/userleader-django-backend/README.md

    - Changing the reference spectrum affects peak detection and functional group matching.
    - Example: Removing a functional group (e.g., hydroxyl) from the reference spectrum could lead to incorrect model predictions for compounds containing that group.

+---

-### Steps to Update Reference Spectrum
+## Steps to Update Reference Spectrum

 1. Update `IR_Correlation_Table_5000_to_250.xlsx` with new wavenumber ranges, bond types, and functional groups.
 2. Ensure correct formatting:
    - Columns: `Wavenumbers (cm-1)`, `Bond Type`, `Functional Group`, `Compound`.
 3. Restart the application to use the updated reference data.

+---

-### Limitations
+## Limitations

 1. **Data Quality**:
    - Poor-quality spectra, such as those with high levels of noise, missing wavenumber ranges, or inconsistent absorbance/transmittance values, can significantly reduce accuracy.
    - Example: A spectrum with significant baseline drift or excessive noise may cause incorrect peak detection or missed peaks altogether, resulting in flawed predictions.

 2. **Reference Spectrum Coverage**:
    - The system heavily depends on the completeness and accuracy of the reference spectrum for functional group matching.
    - Example: If the reference spectrum lacks key functional groups or contains outdated wavenumber ranges, it may lead to mismatches or false negatives in the detection process.

 3. **Model Generalization**:
    - The pre-trained model is optimized for specific training data and may fail to generalize well to compounds or spectra outside its training set.
    - Example: A novel compound with unique spectral features not represented in the training data could result in an inaccurate or uncertain prediction.

 4. **Complex Mixtures**:
    - This system is primarily designed for analyzing single-compound spectra and may face challenges when dealing with overlapping peaks in mixtures.
    - Example: A spectrum containing two compounds with overlapping wavenumber ranges may lead to ambiguous peak assignments, reducing prediction accuracy.

-### Dependencies

-- Python 3.9+
-- Django 3.4+
-- pandas
-- numpy
-- scipy
-- matplotlib
-- scikit-learn
-- joblib
-- django-rest-framework
+---

-### API Endpoints
+## API Endpoints

-#### 1. **File Upload**
+### 1. File Upload

-- Endpoint: `/api/upload/`
+- **Endpoint**: `/api/upload/`
-- Method: `POST`
+- **Method**: `POST`
-- Description: Upload a CSV file for peak detection and compound prediction.
+- **Description**: Upload a CSV file for peak detection and compound prediction.
-- Response:
+- **Response**:
   ```json
   {
       "compound_name": "Predicted Compound Name",